-The latest Coronavirus Index poll is Wave 38 of near-weekly surveys conducted by Axios-Ipsos.
-The current poll has a margin of sampling error of 3.4 percentage points.
-The poll was taken about two weeks after President Biden was inaugurated.
+The latest Coronavirus Index poll is Wave 46 of near-weekly surveys conducted by Axios-Ipsos.
+The current poll has a margin of sampling error of 3.2 percentage points.

 A new survey finds 71% of people will “definitely” or “probably” get the COVID-19 vaccine.
 Survey was conducted by KFF (Kaiser Family Foundation) the first week of December 2020.
 A number of groups, however, are hesitant: Republicans, people ages 30-49, rural residents, and Black adults.
 The most common concern is possible side effects.
 More than half (53%) of those reluctant to get the vaccine wanted to “wait and see” how it works for other people first; for hesitant Black adults, 71% were taking a wait-and-see approach.
 Republicans’ top two reasons for being hesitant to get the vaccine were “The risks of COVID-19 are being exaggerated”, and they “do not trust the government to make sure the vaccine is safe and effective.”
 Furthermore, 71% of Republicans saw vaccination as a personal choice rather than part of everyone’s responsibility” to protect health.
 Generally, among people who said they would “definitely not” get the vaccine, fewer than half of wear a face mask consistently in public; two-thirds had one or more misconceptions about mask-wearing.
 All groups tended to trust their own doctor (85% overall) for reliable information about the vaccine.
 More than 3/4 of Republicans (78%) also trust President Trump a great deal or fair amount to provide reliable COVID-19 vaccine information.